lorenzo-biava/starchat/README.md

 ### 3. Load the configuration file

-Now you have to load the configuration file for the actual chat.
+Now you have to load the configuration file for the actual chat, aka [decision table](#services).
 We have provided an example csv in English, therefore:

 ```bash
 cd scripts/indexing/